 Counseling and Psychological Services

-Our services include individual, group, and couples counseling.
-Of course, there are times when a student's service requests or treatment needs extend beyond that of which CAPS can offer.
-In such instances, CAPS counselors will assist students in identifying referrals to off-campus providers or programs that can provide these services.
-CAPS does not provide court-mandated or court-ordered treatment or assessment.
+Students will complete a 15-30 minute confidential, mental health phone screening with one of our therapists.
+After the screening, CAPS will offer our best recommendations for care.
+Common recommendations include a course of brief individual therapy at CAPS and/or weekly group therapy, or a referral to a therapist off-campus.
+Regarding the latter, there are times when a student's service requests or treatment needs extend beyond that of which CAPS can offer.
+In such instances, CAPS staff will assist students in identifying referrals to off-campus providers or programs that can provide these services.

 Graduate Training Program

 CAPS has a longstanding commitment to the training and development of mental health professionals who are pursuing advanced degrees.
-We offer masters and doctoral-level training opportunities for psychology and social work graduate students.
+We offer doctoral-level practicum opportunities for psychologists-in-training.